silvinor/www/_posts/2026-08-08-unmasked-at-midlife.md

 So reach for help.
 But reach carefully, because there is a catch: not every psychologist is equipped for neurodivergence.
 Many were trained on the old, narrow picture of autism - the very picture that missed us in the first place.
 A therapist who does not understand masking, or who treats autistic traits as problems to be corrected, can do more harm than good.
 It is completely reasonable to ask a clinician, before you commit, what experience and training they have with autistic adults.

 There is encouraging movement here, at least in Australia.
-From December 2025, neurodiversity-affirming practice becomes part of the core competencies that every psychologist must meet to be registered - the standards that define what a psychologist has to be able to do [^1000].
-In plain terms: understanding neurodivergence is shifting from a nice-to-have specialism to a baseline expectation of the profession [^1001].
+The Psychology Board of Australia's professional competencies - the standards that define what a psychologist has to be able to do - were rewritten for the first time since 2010, and came into effect on 1 December 2025.
+Competency 7, which covers responsiveness to client diversity, now requires that a psychologist understands neurodiversity, along with strengths-based, trauma-informed and positive approaches to supporting people with developmental disability [^1000].
+I want to be accurate about the wording: the requirement is *understanding* rather than affirming, which is a smaller thing than the headlines suggested.
+It is still a real change.
+Understanding neurodivergence has shifted from a nice-to-have specialism to a baseline expectation of the profession [^1001].
 This did not happen by accident.
 It is the result of years of advocacy by neurodivergent people insisting on care that supports who they are, rather than trying to correct it.
 If you are looking for a psychologist now, you can reasonably expect at least a foundational understanding of these issues, and you are entitled to keep looking until you find someone who has it.

 ## A final word

-The title of this writing is *Unmasked at Midlife*, and I chose it carefully.
+The title I chose is *Unmasked at Midlife*, and I chose it carefully.
 The mask coming off is not the sad ending of the story.
 It is the difficult, honest beginning of a real one.

 If you are somewhere in this process - quietly wondering, freshly diagnosed, or grieving a self you are only now getting to know - you are not broken, you are not too late, and you are not alone.
 The lens finally exists.
 The mirror has been held up.
 What you build next is yours to build, and it can be built on the truth.